 The region of the Soghdiana acted as cultural turntable between Persia, India, and China.
-During the Tang period the Soghdian cities were incorporated into the Protectorate of the Pacified West (Anxi duhufu 安西都護府).
+During the Tang period, the Soghdian cities were incorporated into the Protectorate of the Pacified West (Anxi duhufu 安西都護府).
 The influence of the Tang empire can be seen, for instance, in the coins of the Soghdian states that imitated the Chinese coins with the square hole in the middle.
-Yet the coins are inscribed in Soghdian script with the names of the rulers, which helps reconstructing the history of that region as well as the rendering of native names in Chinese sources.
+Yet the coins are inscribed with Soghdian script, and present the names of rulers.
+This helps reconstructing the history of that region as well as to identify local names with the renderings presented in Chinese sources.

 From the 8th century on the Soghdiana came into the orbit of the invading Muslims (by the Chinese called Dashi 大食), and the region was envolved into the wars between Tang China, the Persians, and the khanate of the Western Türks 西突厥.
 In 751 the Tang troops and their Qarluq (Chinese name Geluolu 葛邏祿) allies were defeated by the Arabian general Ziyād ben Ṣāliḥ.
 Some Soghdian paper craftsmen were captured by the Muslims and brought the art of papermaking to Western Asia.